robcarver17/pysystemtrade/docs/production.md

 ### Managing the trade

 Control then returns to the algo to manage the trade.
-For the market algo, it will just wait until the order is filled, been cancelled by the broker for some reason, or a time out (10 minutes by default) has passed.
+For the market algo, it will just wait until the order is filled, been cancelled by the broker for some reason, or a timeout (10 minutes by default) has passed.
 If we run out of time the algo itself will try and cancel the order.

 For the best execution algo if a market order has been issued it will behave like the market algo.
 If a limit order was issued, it will wait passively for a fill.
 If certain conditions are met it will switch to trading aggressively; which means it will change the limit price to buy at the offer, and sell at the bid.